-Azure Kubernetes Service (AKS) architecture design
+Azure Kubernetes Service (AKS) - Plan your design and operations

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
 Azure Kubernetes Service (AKS) makes it simple to deploy a managed Kubernetes cluster in Azure.